navikt/mock-oauth2-server/README.md

 If you need to raise an issue or question about this library, please create an issue here and tag it with the appropriate label.

-For contact requests within the [@navikt](https://github.com/navikt) org, you can use the slack channel #pig_sikkerhet
+For contact requests within the [@navikt](https://github.com/navikt) org, you can use the Slack channel #pig_sikkerhet

 If you need to contact anyone directly, please see contributors.